m-adebayo/05_thirsty_33804009/README.md

 ### Register Page (/register, /registered)
 - Collects the first name, last name and email
+- Uses error handling to validate email field to be structured in pattern example@example.xyz

 ### About Page (/about)
 - Lists shop locations